Glory – yet another word that has crept into everyday use and in doing so, lost some of its glory

 The Glory Cross is a cross adorned with some sort of shining light, with or without rays emanating from that light.
 (Such a Rayed Cross is known in heraldry as Rayonny, Rayonnée or Rayonnante.)
 The cross can be any form but is usually a simple Latin Cross so that the light remains the centre of focus.

 (A pragmatic reason for including the square may be to give the structure strength against the strong winds blowing in from the desert.
-You will also notice the cross is not a solid, and therefore lighter for the church roof to support.
+You'll also notice the cross is not a solid, putting less strain on the roof.
 There is additional meaning to such a voided cross.)

 A shining Glory Cross helps Christians to contemplate the glory and true meaning of the Cross; the powerful love shown by Christ's Crucifixion, and like the sparkles of the Jewelled Cross, the light reminds us of his Resurrection.
 Torches are emblems of enlightenment, truth, and divine wisdom.